sofastack/sofastack-doc/sofa-tracer/en_US/Usage_Of_RestTemplate.md

 }
 ```

-## Constructing a RestTemplate in API mode initiates a call to the RESTFul service above
+## Construct the RestTemplate in API model to initiate a call to the RESTful service above

 * Construct a RestTemplate synchronous call instance